LTUC/amman-dotnet-401d2/Projects/FinalPrep.md

 # Group Project: Begin Wireframes & Software Requirements

+## User Stories
+User stories are extremely important. it gives us, as developers, guidance about what tasks we shoudl be working on and allows us to visually see what our client wants.

+Follow the User story requirements found [HERE](UserStories){:target="_blank"}

 ## Wireframes
 It is now time to begin preparations for your Group Project.
 The next step for group projects is to begin to generate wireframes for